 I'm Eric Amodio — an entrepreneur, innovator, leader, architect, and full-stack developer.
 My passion lies with dreaming up new ideas and bringing them to life through code.
 I thrive on challenges and solving complex problems, while also ensuring that the challenges accepted and solutions devised are always made with an eye on the bigger picture — the user experience.
 I pride myself with the ability of being able to see the forest for the trees, as well as being able to dive deeply into the details.
 I take great care in the experience, architecture, and code of the products that I build.

-When I'm not coding 1 or keeping up with the latest technologies, you will find me spending time with my wife, two kids, and dog.
-I also love traveling, hiking, camping and diving.
+When I'm not coding 1 or keeping up with the latest technologies, you will find me spending time with my wife and two kids.
+I also love traveling, hiking, camping, and diving.

-To my incredible backers — thank you so much for your contributions.
+💖 Thank you for your future sponsorship!
+And to my incredible sponsors — thank you so much for your contributions.
 I am truly humbled by your generosity and support.

 GitLens supercharges the Git capabilities built into Visual Studio Code.
 It helps you to visualize code authorship at a glance via Git blame annotations and code lens, seamlessly navigate and explore Git repositories, gain valuable insights via powerful comparison commands, and so much more.

-GitLens simply helps you understand code better.
+GitLens simply helps you better understand code.
 Quickly glimpse into whom, why, and when a line or code block was changed.
 Jump back through history to gain further insights as to how and why the code evolved.
-Explore the history and evolution of a codebase.
+Effortlessly explore the history and evolution of a codebase.

 Read the reviews to see what people are saying about GitLens.
 I am truly humbled by the love and support of the Visual Studio Code community.

-While GitLens is generously offered to everyone free of charge, if you find it useful please consider supporting it.
+While Pure is generously offered to everyone free of charge, if you find it useful, please consider supporting it.